 FOCUS GROUPS

+How many times have you tried a case, lost it, and later interviewed jurors to learn about how your case was perceived?
+Why wouldn’t you want that knowledge from the outset of a case, instead of waiting until after the verdict?
 Focus groups take the guesswork and speculation out of trial preparation.
 A focus group serves as a remarkable crucible to assess and evaluate your trial presentation—a “trial balloon” to test concepts, strategies, themes, theories, words and phrases, images, and arguments in a short (1-3 hour) period of time.
+Harbinger™ selects, convenes, and moderates focus groups to reveal the key, critical elements that will enhance your trial strategy.
+Harbinger™ also offers you creative solutions to the dilemmas your trial team faces. contact us

 MOCK TRIALS